 Naess, A. (1989).
 Ecology, Community and Lifestyle: Outline of an Ecosophy.
 Cambridge University Press.

 Nanda, M. (2009).
-The God Market: How Globalization is Making India More Hindu.
+The God Market: How Globalisation is Making India More Hindu.
 Random House India.

 Noddings, N. (2005).
 The Challenge to Care in Schools: An Alternative Approach to Education.
 Teachers College Press.